SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 2.2.4 Cloud Foundry

-When you want to use a Config Server on Cloud Foundry and you have installed Spring Cloud Services, you can create and bind a instance of it to your application using the Cloud Foundry CLI as follows:
+When you want to use a config server on Cloud Foundry and you have installed Spring Cloud Services, you can create and bind an instance of it to your application using the Cloud Foundry CLI as follows:

 ```
 > cf target -o myorg -s myspace